SSWConsulting/SSW.Rules.Content/rules/do-you-know-who-to-put-in-the-to-field/rule.md

 ---
-seoDescription: Ensure task assignment clarity by explicitly adding recipients' names to the "To:" field in emails.
+seoDescription: Ensure task assignment clarity by explicitly adding recipients' names to the "To -" field in emails.
 type: rule
 archivedreason:
 title: Do you know who to put in the "To:" field?